Andrew Jackson Downing: Professional career

-By the mid-1840s Downing's reputation was impeccable and he was, in a way, a celebrity of his day.
-This afforded him a friendship with Luther Tucker— publisher and printer of Albany, New York – who hired Downing to edit a new journal.
+By the mid-1840s Downing's reputation and celebrity were established.
+This brought a friendship with Luther Tucker, publisher and printer of Albany, New York, who hired Downing to edit a new journal.
 "The Horticulturist and Journal of Rural Art and Rural Taste" was first published under Downing's editorship in the summer of 1846; he remained editor of this journal until his death in 1852.
-The journal was his most frequent influence on society and operated under the premises of horticulture, pomology, botany, entomology, rural architecture, landscape gardening, and, unofficially, premises dedicated public welfare in various forms.
+The journal was his principal influence on society through horticulture, pomology, botany, entomology, rural architecture, landscape gardening, and, unofficially, public welfare in various forms.
 It was in this journal that Downing first argued for a New York Park, which in time became Central Park.
-It was in this publication that Downing argued for state agricultural schools, which eventually gave rise.
-And it was here that Downing worked diligently to educate and influence his readers on refined tastes regarding architecture, landscape design, and even various moral issues.
+In it, Downing argued for state agricultural schools, which eventually gave rise.
+Downing worked to educate and influence his readers in his view of refined taste regarding architecture, landscape design, and even moral issues.
+In 1845, Downing was elected into the National Academy of Design as an Honorary Academician.

 In 1850, as Downing traveled to England, an exhibition of continental landscape watercolors by Englishman Calvert Vaux captured his attention.
 He encouraged Vaux to emigrate to the United States, and opened what was to be a thriving practice in Newburgh.
-Frederick Clarke Withers (1828–1901) joined the firm during its second year.
-Downing and Vaux worked together for two years, and during those two years, he made Vaux a partner.
-Together they designed many significant projects, including the grounds in the White House and the Smithsonian Institution in Washington D.C.
+Downing and Vaux worked together from fall 1850 until Downing's death in the summer of 1852.
+Together they designed many significant architecture and landscape projects.
+They designed and remodeled Hudson Valley residences for the historian Joel T. Headley, China Trade merchant Warren Delano, and brewer Matthew Vassar.
+As the firm took on more residential projects, Downing hired Frederick Clarke Withers (1828–1901) from London, who joined the firm as a draftsman in early 1852.
+Their most prestigious landscape commissions were the grounds of the White House and the Smithsonian Institution in Washington D.C.
 Vaux's work on the Smithsonian inspired an article he wrote for The Horticulturist, in which he stated his view that it was time the government should recognize and support the arts.